 If you’d like to improve the safety of your manufacturing environment and ensure compliance with OSHA, hiring an EHS professional can make the task much easier.
 Companies with a dedicated EHS consultant drastically reduce the likelihood of incidents occurring in the workplace, ultimately minimizing the company’s liability from safety violations or injury claims.

 YellowBird makes it easy to connect with qualified EHS professionals.
 Our platform will match you with a fully vetted expert who knows the manufacturing industry, and whose qualifications suit your business’s needs.
 You work directly with the expert while we manage the communication and billing logistics.
-Sign up today and connect with your best-fit EHS expert in a matter of hours.
+Get started today and connect with your best-fit EHS expert in a matter of hours.